The Most Amazing Vanilla Cake is moist and flavorful and made completely from scratch. It’s the best homemade vanilla cake you’ll ever have!

 - 1 1/2 cups buttermilk warmed to room temperature

 - 3 large eggs warmed to room temperature

 - 1 tablespoon vanilla extract

-- In a large mixing bowl, use a hand mixer to cream the butter, vegetable oil, and sugar together until light and fluffy.
-Add in buttermilk, eggs, and vanilla extract and beat until combined.
+- In a large bowl, use a hand mixer on high speed to cream the butter, vegetable oil, and sugar together until smooth and creamy, about 3 minutes.
+Add the buttermilk, eggs, and vanilla extract.
+Beat on low speed until combined.

-- Add in flour, baking powder, and salt, and mix until just combined.
-Be sure to scrape the sides and bottom of the bowl to make sure everything gets mixed in.
+- Add the cake flour, baking powder, and salt.
+Mix until just combined.
+Use a rubber spatula to scrape the sides and bottom of the bowl to ensure all of the ingredients are incorporated.

-- Divide the batter among the three prepared pans.
-Bake at 350 for 25 to 30 minutes, until a toothpick inserted into the center comes out clean.
-Let sit in pans for 5 minutes and then transfer to a wire rack to cool completely before layering and frosting with your favorite frosting.
+- Divide the batter among the prepared pans.
+Bake for 25 to 30 minutes or until a toothpick inserted into the center of the cake comes out clean.
+Let the cakes sit in the pans on a wire rack to cool completely before turning them out onto the rack.

 - To assemble, frost in between the layers as you stack the cakes and then frost and decorate the top and sides.